 - Notably, Consol E2EE does not yet support encryption of the titles of any content types.
 For example, if you create a Consol note and encrypt it, the text you add to the note’s body will be encrypted but its title will not be encrypted.
 For now, you should operate accordingly.
 We plan to improve this in the future.

 - You acknowledge that if you encrypt an item after you create and add content to it, there may be a period of time in which your item’s body content is not encrypted while being stored in our database.
 This is only possible because we offer the ability to encrypt items individually, which requires an ESP entry per session.
 This security requirement is not always convenient when reading and writing non-sensitive data.
 To avoid this scenario where sensitive data can be momentarily stored in plain text in our database and ensure the greatest security we offer, we recommend toggling on the encryption lock button next to the “Create” button.

 - Once you encrypt an item that was previously unencrypted, Consol immediately overwrites the original unencrypted version in our database and discards the old data.
 Consol does not actively or intentionally store a previous copy of an unencrypted item.
-Consol, however, does engage in regular backups of data and to the extent that your data is ever unencrypted while housed in Consol’s database, you acknowledge and consent to the risk that an intermittent backup may store your data while it is unencrypted, even if you are subscribed to E2EE, and even if you have designated your data for cryptographic protection, particularly if you designate an item for encryption after you add content to it.
+Consol, however, does engage in regular backups of data and to the extent that your data is ever unencrypted while housed in Consol’s database, you acknowledge and consent to the risk that an intermittent backup may store your data while it is unencrypted, even if you have designated your data for cryptographic protection, particularly if you designate an item for encryption after you add content to it.

 The Future of Consol’s E2EE